 The urge to travel is hardly a new thing.
 Ever since humans first learned that the world was bigger than the space beyond their caves, they’ve felt the pull of wanderlust.
 If they didn’t we’d all be living right around Northeast Africa and Southwest Asia , where archaeologists believe civilization began.

 Instead, humankind set out on foot, then on boats, in trains, and eventually planes to discover new lands and satisfy an incredible urge to see what else is out there.
 That’s really what’s at the heart of wanderlust, after all.
 A desire to see what else the world has to offer.
-Why, though, does it seem like everyone is totally obsessed with travel these days, even more so than millennia, centuries, or even decades ago?

 Traveling is easier than it’s ever been

 Well, for one thing, travel is far easier now than it’s ever been.
 Oh sure, you have to deal with a lot more hassles.
 No one enjoys waiting in line for an hour to take off their shoes for TSA (and you’re lucky if that’s all you have to take off) or have all of their belongings rifled through!
-Still, it beats getting cholera or consumption during a 2+ month trek from England to the New World!

 We know there’s a whole world waiting to be explored

 For another, we know what’s out there waiting to be discovered.
 We’ve read all the travel blogs, watched the nature shows, drooled over Instagram photos of our friends’ cruise vacations and beach getaways.
-The only thing worse than wondering if there’s more to this world than our own backyard is knowing that there is and not being able to explore it.
+The only thing worse that wondering if there’s more to this world than our own backyard is knowing that there is and not being able to explore it.

 So, we dream, we plan, we scrimp and save, all in the hopes that we’ll be able to cross even a fraction of the places on our travel bucket lists.
 Is there anything wrong with that, though?
 Should we be concerned that we’re too obsessed with traveling?
 For that, we’ll turn to science.